Wood Roof Detailing for Wind Uplift

 John ``Buddy`` Showalter, P.E., M.ASCE

-Component and cladding (C&C) wind pressures calculated using ASCE 7-16, Minimum Design Loads and Associated Criteria for Buildings and Other Structures, increased over ASCE 7-10 C&C wind loads.
-Between the increase of C&C roof areas assigned to corner and edge regions and the increase in C&C roof pressures, nail spacings for wood structural panels (WSP) are significantly reduced in some cases.
-Uplift connectors for gable endwall rake overhang outlookers to the endwall require engineering or can be sized based on prescriptive tables to account for increased C&C loads at roof edges.
-Uplift connectors at rafter or truss bearings are based on main wind force resisting system (MWFRS) loads.
-MWFRS loads did not change in ASCE 7-16.
-The International Building Code® (IBC) and other referenced standards have uplift connection load tables that can be used to size roof-to-wall uplift connections.
+The 2024 International Building Code (IBC) references ASCE 7-22 Minimum Design Loads and Associated Criteria for Buildings and Other Structures.
+Component and cladding (C&C) roof wind pressures calculated using ASCE 7-22 were simplified but still require nail spacings for wood structural panels which are significantly reduced from pre-2021 IBC prescribed minimums.
+Uplift connectors for gable endwall rake overhang outlookers to the endwall require engineering or can be sized based on prescriptive tables to account for C&C loads at roof edges.
+Uplift connectors at rafter or truss bearings are based on main wind force resisting system loads.
+The 2024 IBC and other code-referenced standards, updated to ASCE 7-22, have uplift connection load tables that can be used to size roof-to-wall uplift connections.

 Speaker Bio